Legal advice for the retail sector

 At Royds Withy King, we have been working with some of the biggest and fastest growing retailers in the UK and abroad for more than three decades.
 We have a fundamental understanding of the unique challenges and needs of retailers in both good times and bad, having worked in most retail sub-sectors, including fashion, jewellery, food, furniture, toys and general merchandise.

-Our in-depth knowledge of the sector and our links with many other professional advisors mean that we are well placed to help both large and smaller retailers with a fast, comprehensive and personal service at a competitive price.
+Our in-depth knowledge of the sector and our links with many other professional advisers mean that we are well placed to help both large and smaller retailers with a fast, comprehensive and personal service at a competitive price.

 Our multi-disciplinary team will work with you and advise on whatever issues your business is facing, whether it’s managing your store portfolio effectively, dealing with employee issues with minimal disruption to your business, settling property or construction disputes, putting in place and enforcing commercial contracts, protecting your brand or ensuring you comply with the current consumer data laws.